 Shortage of affordable housing

-Despite a significant reduction in poverty in recent years, about 20% of the country’s population (or 6.4 million Moroccans) struggles to afford decent housing.
-In contrast, the high-end market is well-supplied with around 820,000 units either vacant or used as vacation or secondary homes.
+Despite a significant reduction in poverty in recent years, about 20% of the country´s population (or 6.4 million Moroccans) struggles to afford decent housing.
+In contrast, the high-end market is well-supplied.
+Morocco is a highly unequal country, and around 820,000 units are either vacant or used as vacation or secondary homes.

-- The Fogarim mortgage guarantee fund guarantees 70% of a mortgage loan made to a household with an informal income, to buy a housing unit worth less than MAD250,000 (US$26,039), helping about 1,200 new beneficiaries every month.
+- The FOGARIM mortgage guarantee fund guarantees 70% of a mortgage loan made to a household with an informal income, to buy a housing unit worth less than MAD250,000 (US$26,045), helping about 1,200 new beneficiaries every month.

-- Another guarantee program, FOGALOGE, guarantees loans to middle-class independent workers, moderate income civil servants, and non-resident Moroccans purchasing or building houses up to about MAD1 million (US$100,000) in value.
+- Another guarantee program, FOGALOGE, guarantees loans to middle-class independent workers, moderate income civil servants, and non-resident Moroccans purchasing or building houses up to about MAD1 million (US$104,180) in value.

-- A number of new civil rights including social equality for women, and constitutional guarantees of freedom of expression, etc.;
+- New civil rights including social equality for women, and constitutional guarantees of freedom of expression;

-- The parliament now has the power to grant amnesty;
+- Parliament now has the power to grant amnesty;

-Despite positive achievements under King Mohammed VI, corruption remains very prevalent, reaching the palace itself.
-Royal involvement in business is a major topic in Morocco, unsurprisingly as the King is the Kingdom’s leading businessman and banker, and the royal family has one of the world’s largest fortunes.
-Decisions on big investments in the Kingdom are taken by only three people: the King, his secretary Mounir Majidi, and the monarch’s close friend, adviser and former classmate Fouad Ali Himma.
+Yet despite positive achievements under King Mohammed VI, corruption remains very prevalent, reaching the palace itself.
+Royal involvement in business is a major topic in Morocco, unsurprisingly as the King is the Kingdom´s leading businessman and banker, and the royal family has one of the world´s largest fortunes.
+Decisions on big investments in the Kingdom are taken by only three people: the King, his secretary Mounir Majidi, and the monarch´s close friend, adviser and former classmate Fouad Ali Himma.
 Corruption originating in the royal palace especially affects the housing sector, as Wikileaks documents released in 2010 showed.

 Budget deficit falling gradually

-To boost tourism, the government is investing in several projects in 2017, particularly to increase air flights into the country, to build new air bases in cities such as Fez and Agadir, and to promote Morocco as a leading tourist destination online, according to the Moroccan National Office of Tourism (ONMT).
+To boost tourism further, the government is increasing air flights into the country, building new airports in cities such as Fez and Agadir, and promoting Morocco as a leading tourist destination online.

 The attraction centres of Morocco